What outdoor plants are not safe for dogs

 Opt for greenery that poses no risk.
 Consider herbs like basil, rosemary, and mint.
 These add fragrance and are safe for canine companions.
 I’ve planted a small herb section, and my dog enjoys sniffing around while I tend to it.
 Avoid thorny bushes that can cause injuries if your pet gets too curious.

-See also Is mint essential oil safe for dogs
+See also Is cuddling good for dogs

 Designated Play Areas